alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Swift-AI](https://github.com/collinhundley/Swift-AI)

 ## Alert
-*UIAlertViewControllers, PopUps, PopOvers and ToolTips*
+*UIAlertViewControllers, PopUps, PopOvers, Toasts and ToolTips*

 #### 🔹*Obj-C*
 * [ATAppUpdater](https://github.com/apptality/ATAppUpdater) - Checks if there is a newer version of your app in the AppStore and alerts the user to update.